There's still time to sign up for Skills for Effective Presentations on Feb 24-25.

 Don’t let sub-par negotiation tactics prevent you from being effective in the workplace.
 With a little bit of continuing education, you can improve how you communicate and self-advocate with co-workers, supervisors, and anyone else.

-Expand on your negotiation skills by enrolling in our Powerful Negotiation Skills, or inquire about Team Training at your location for teams of five or more.
-Contact us today at teamtraining@pmctraining.com or at 613-234-2020 for more information .
+Expand on your negotiation skills by enrolling in our Powerful Negotiation Skills, or inquire about virtual or in-person team training at your location for teams of five or more.